 One part of the comprehensive permitting process is developing a traffic management plan.
 This includes specific routes for all traffic coming to and leaving the proposed project location.
-To access the location, drivers will utilize US Highway CR 26 as shown below.
-Speed limits will be reduced to 10 mph on the access road and five mph once vehicles reach the well pad/facility.
+To access the location, drivers will utilize US Highway 85 and CR 26 as shown below.
+Speed limits will be reduced to five mph once vehicles reach the well pad/facility.

 We reduce traffic as much as possible through oil transfer and Water-On-Demand systems.
 The oil produced from our horizontal locations is transported off-site through a pipeline, eliminating the need for trucks.
-We transport the water used in hydraulic fracturing through our innovative Water-On-Demand pipeline system, further reducing truck traffic.
+We will also transport the water used in hydraulic fracturing through our innovative Water-On-Demand pipeline system, further reducing truck traffic.
 Since its inception in 2012, these technologies have enabled us to eliminate 60 million miles of truck traffic from the roads in Weld County, reducing emissions, dust, road wear, and inconvenience to our neighbors.
 This system also mitigates our surface footprint by significantly reducing the tanks needed for water storage onsite during well completion.
-At all locations, we estimate that we will eliminate 74,356 truck trips.
-Additionally, we plan to transport produced water from the locations, reducing truck traffic further.
+At this location, we estimate that we will eliminate 101,000 truck trips.